ibm-ecosystem-engineering/envizi-workshop-2024/300-info-bridge/readme.md

             "name": "_Envizi-MissingDataDateRange"
 ```

-2. Get the parameters for the MissingDataDateRange
+2. Get the all possible parameters for the MissingDataDateRange report

 ```
 https://usapi.envizi.com/api/meta/reports/_Envizi-MissingDataDateRange